Glossary of golf terms

 foursome (Scotch)

-A variation on foursome in which the concept of alternate shot is maintained throughout the round.
+"Scotch" Foursome is a variation on the foursome (alternate shot) theme.
+The concept of alternate shot is maintained throughout the round.
 In a Scotch foursome, if player A holes out on the green, then player B plays the following tee shot, and so on.

 Francis Ouimet Trophy